sp12102001/RAGs-to-Riches/documentation/USAGE_GUIDE.md

-# Usage Guide: Agentic RAG Research Team
+# Usage Guide: RAGs to Riches

-This guide provides detailed instructions for using the Agentic RAG Research Team tool to conduct comprehensive research on any topic.
+This guide provides detailed instructions for using the RAGs to Riches tool to conduct comprehensive research on any topic.

 ## Getting Started